sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 }
 ```

 Note that an updater cannot exclude itself from the default channel.
 Channels are intended to be a way to branch off updates to your application until newer updates are ready to come back to the default channel.
-On the other hand, channels are not intended to be used for parallel releases (such as distributing "1.0" and "1.0 demo" for example).
+On the other hand, channels are not intended to be used for parallel releases (such as distributing "1.0" and "1.0 demo" for example) or for releases that are never superseded by a release in the default channel.

 Channels can only be used when all of your users downloading your appcast are running a version of Sparkle that supports them.
 Sparkle 2 added them as of [June 27, 2021](https://github.com/sparkle-project/Sparkle/pull/1879).
 You can expedite this process by [switching to a new appcast](#upgrading-to-newer-features).
 Otherwise older versions of Sparkle may need to set the feed url programmatically below.